 The term “accountant” isn’t regulated, so anyone with that job title can call themselves an accountant, even without any formal accounting education.
 The title of CPA, however, is highly regulated, requiring graduate-level education, a challenging four-part exam, at least two years of practice under other CPAs, and continuing education.

 Different businesses and positions will require different amounts of expertise.
 Public accounting firms almost always want their employees to be CPAs or to be pursuing the CPA credential.

 Private companies vary greatly in their requirements.
-A small-business owner with straightforward financials might be able to manage her books and file her taxes on her own, effectively acting as her own accountant.
+A small-business owner with straightforward financials might be able to manage their books and file their taxes on their own, effectively acting as their own accountant.
 Some businesses may not require a formal accounting education for a bookkeeping role, but most will want at least a bachelor’s degree for staff accountant positions.
 For senior accountant positions and beyond, most companies want CPAs.

 While several other types of audits exist, the most common are internal and external financial audits and IRS tax audits.

 What are they?